 David Gaines is a graduate of the Martin Luther King Jr. Freedom Center.
 He has been studying community organizing and transformational leadership since he was a sophomore in high school.
-David has participated in and organized various civic engagement projects including delegations up and down the west coast with the Freedom Center, registering voters, coaching students as an intern, and he has assisted in the organizing of the Barbara Lee and Elihu Harris Lecture Series.
-At the invitation of Congresswoman Lee, David has traveled with and key-noted the Faith and Politics Institute’s Congressional Civil Rights Pilgrimage, which under the leadership of Congressman John Lewis, hosts members of Congress to Selma, Montgomery, Memphis and South Carolina.
+David has participated in and organized various civic engagement projects including delegations up and down the west coast with the Freedom Center, registering voters, and coaching students as an intern, and he has assisted in the organizing of the Barbara Lee and Elihu Harris Lecture Series.
+At the invitation of Congresswoman Lee, David has traveled with and key-noted the Faith and Politics Institute’s Congressional Civil Rights Pilgrimage, which under the leadership of Congressman John Lewis, hosts members of Congress to Selma, Montgomery, Memphis, and South Carolina.
 David transitioned to staff at the Freedom Center as a Social Justice Organizer in 2017 while still in high school.

 Natnael Gebremariam is a Research Staff for the Freedom Center.
 In his role, Natnael researches topics related to the main focus areas of the freedom center such as equity in civic education, reducing childhood poverty, and access to clean drinking water.
 In addition, Natnael plays a role in database management, website editing, drafting reports, and documentation.
-Having lived in and visited several countries, Natnael is appreciative of the experience he gained meeting with people from various cultures and backgrounds.

-Scott Horton joins the Freedom Cetner team with more than 35 years expertise with numerous non-profit organizations helping them articulate their brands, tell their stories, broaden their visibility and increase the public’s participation in their work.
+Scott Horton joins the Freedom Center team with more than 35 years expertise with numerous non-profit organizations helping them articulate their brands, tell their stories, broaden their visibility and increase the public’s participation in their work.

 Jana Jordan-Fisher has thirty five years of Corporate Tax, Accounting, and Payroll Tax experience.
 She has successfully managed the accounting for other Non-Profits and Small Businesses.
 Jana is from Pasadena and moved to the Bay Area to attend Golden Gate University where she graduated with a Bachelor’s in Accounting.
 She has previously worked for Del Monte Corporation, Morgan Stanley, Genentech and Anderson and Associate’s CPA firm.
 She is certified with the Internal Revenue Service and California Tax Education Council.
 She specializes in keeping the organization current and in compliance with the accounting and tax laws for Non-Profits.
 Jana’s intent is to bring her education and knowledge to the organization while obtaining the spirit and integrity of Martin Luther King Jr., the MLK staff and its friends.